University of Hong Kong: Governance

+Chancellor

-Prior to Hong Kong's handover, the colony's Governor was the de jure chancellor of the University.
-That role was assumed by the city's Chief Executive following the handover.
+Prior to Hong Kong's handover, the colony's governor was the de jure chancellor of the University.
+That role was assumed by the chief executive following the handover.
+The chancellor is officially the chief officer of the university and president of the Court, the duties and functions of the role are however delegated to the pro-chancellor, a person appointed by the chancellor.

-The Chief Executive's role as the university's Chancellor is enshrined in the University of Hong Kong Ordinance.
+The chief executive's role as the university's chancellor is enshrined in the University of Hong Kong Ordinance.

+In the absence of the chief executive, the person for the time being assumes the duties of the chief executive is simultaneously appointed as the acting chancellor and has all powers and duties of the chancellor.

-For a list of pre and post-handover university chancellors, refer to the articles for the Governor of Hong Kong and the Chief Executive of Hong Kong.
+For a list of pre and post-handover university chancellors, refer to the articles for the governor of Hong Kong and the chief executive of Hong Kong.

+Vice-Chancellor

+The vice-chancellor is the principal academic and administrative officer of the University.
+The current office holder is Xiang Zhang.

 The Court

 The Court is a large overseeing and legislative body comprising University and lay members.
 The purpose of the Court is to represent the wider interests of the communities served by the University.
 It has the power to make, repeal and amend statutes.